bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 ## Glossary

 In the field of Digital Identity, trust and governance, a well-defined glossary is essential.
-Glossaries ensure that all stakeholders – businesses, legal, technical and operational – share a collective understanding of the terms used within a GF.
+Glossaries ensure that all stakeholders – businesses, legal, technical, and operational – share a collective understanding of the terms used within a GF.

 A GF glossary includes terms within the following three general categories: